We all dream big, but big dreams take initiative to make happen.

 1. Start small and start where you are

-- Small steps are taken day in and day out for months at a time until finally, a crop is ready for sale.
+- Small steps are taken day in and day out for months at a time until, finally, a crop is ready for sale.

-All small actions result in a great crop.
-Too often with our own projects, we start large, when we should instead focus on the small.
+Too often, with our projects, we start large when we should focus on the small instead.

 The daily improvements, which over time, turn into something better.

-2. Don’t focus on the immediate results, focus on building a routine
+2. Don’t focus on the immediate results; focus on building a routine

-There is no value in trying to start something when you are going to stop in two weeks because you only did it once.
+There is no value in trying to start something when you stop in two weeks because you only did it once.

-Once you’ve seen the results, expand on it, slowly, in small portions, and keep it going.
+Once you’ve seen the results, expand on it slowly, in small portions, and keep it going.

 The goal is NOT to overdo when you do take initiative.

 3. Accept that you will stumble often